atul1141504/my-learning-java/0. Coding Exercises/codingExercises3ConditionalStatements/src/Readme.md

 	**isRightAnglrTriangle(int side1, int side2, int side3)**

 * NOTE:

 	a.
 Ensure you return false if any of the input angles or sides are non-positive (i.e., less than or equal to zero).

 	b.
 Compute the sum of the angles and check if it equals 180 for a valid triangle.

 	c.
 Use Pythagoras Theorem to validate Right Angle Triangle.

-c.
+	d.
 Return true if all conditions are met, false otherwise.

 ## Task-2: Leap year check
 * Create a Java program to check if a given year is leap year or not.